tibbben/geospatial-visualization/syllabus.md

 -   Obtain and normalize several raster data layers to same resolution, scale, and projection
 -   Obtain at least one data layer from HAZUS
 -   Perform raster math between two raster layers
 -   Visualize and interpret the results from the raster math operation

->  Assignments:

--   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.

 >  [slide deck](slides/slides100.html){:target="\_blank"}